 If students attended other colleges, the attempted courses that are accepted as transfer credit by the College of Central Florida will be considered in the evaluation of academic progress.
 For financial aid purposes, being enrolled in a course for credit beyond the official drop/refund deadline counts as an attempt.
 Attempts include withdrawals and nonattendance (student is enrolled and fails to attend class.)
 All successfully completed transfer courses accepted and courses taken at the College of Central Florida, including those taken as part of another program of study, will be included in determining a student's Satisfactory Academic Progress.
-For financial aid purposes, successful completion of a course means an earned grade of A, B+, B, C+, C, D, SP or S. However, a grade of D is passing below average.
-All other grades (grades of F, I, W, and N) are considered unsuccessful completions and will impact a student's progress determination.
+For financial aid purposes, successful completion of a course means an earned grade of A, B+, B, C+, C, D, SP or S. All other grades (grades of F, I, W, and N) are considered unsuccessful completions and will impact a student's progress determination.
+If a grade change occurs after the SAP status has been evaluated, it is the student's responsibility to contact the Office of Financial Aid to determine if it changes eligibility for financial assistance.